flutter/cocoon/CI_YAML.md

     <td>cores</td>
     <td>The machine cores a target will be running against.
 A higher number of cores may be needed for extensive targets.
     <br>
-    Note: This property will be auto populated to CI builder dimensions, based on which CI determines which testbed to run this target.
+    Note: This property will be auto populated to CI builder dimensions, which CI uses to determine the testbed to run this target.
 </td>
     <td>N/A</td>